hummingbot/hummingbot/documentation/docs/support/issues.md

 ### [Coinbase Pro] USDC trading pairs may not work

 Hummingbot's **arbitrage** and **cross-exchange market making** strategies rely on the ability to place market orders.
 Certain Coinbase Pro trading pairs may be moved to limit-only mode, as described in this <a href="https://status.pro.coinbase.com/incidents/hyfyg5zsqk1w" target="_blank">incident report</a>.
-This m
+This prevents market orders from being placed in these markets.

-Currently, market orders for USDC trading pairs on Coinbase Pro cannot yet be placed via API.
+Currently, market orders for USDC trading pairs on Coinbase Pro may be impacted by this.
 This means that these pairs should not be used with the **arbitrage** strategy, nor as the `taker_market` in the **cross-exchange market making strategy**.
 Since USDC market orders will fail, the Coinbase Pro leg of the trade will not be executed.

 ### [Radar Relay] Phantom filled orders